 11. Decorate your porch for Fall

-Make a list of fun decorating ideas with your favorite fall decor items such as pumpkins, scarecrows, hay bales, and more and then make it happen.
+Make a list of fun decorating ideas with your favorite fall decor items, such as pumpkins, scarecrows, hay bales, a fall wreath, and more, and then make it happen.
 It’s as simple as that!

 12. Look at pictures of Halloween past